The Best Beginner Mushroom Growing Hacks

 Substrate Selection

 Finally, the type of substrate you use can significantly impact your mushrooms’ growth.
-Each mushroom species prefers a certain type of substrate – for example, oyster mushrooms prefer straw, while shiitake mushrooms prefer hardwood.
+Each mushroom species prefers a certain type of substrate – for example, Oyster mushrooms prefer straw or masters mix, while shiitake mushrooms prefer hardwood.
 Using the right substrate for your chosen mushroom species will provide them with the nutrients they need to grow optimally.

 4. Contamination Prevention